eldridgea/blog/content/post/usg-failover.md

 ### Overview

-This is an outline for a project I'm working on.
+aThis is an outline for a project I'm working on.
 I'll post updates as I progress.

 Golden Gate aims to be a transparent reverse proxy that sits on the border of a network.
 It will handle all web requests coming into the newtork and pass them to the appropriate server.
 Except for Golden Gate, nothing will be open to the Internet in general.